-Right now with border restrictions in place we are all dreaming of our next holiday, and for the ultimate adventure many are planning their future driving holidays.
-Queensland, South Australia and Western Australia have the most direct access for a Darwin road trip and once borders are open we welcome all travellers from every state.
+Right now with border restrictions in place, we are all dreaming of our next holiday, and for the ultimate adventure, many are planning their future driving holidays.
+Queensland, South Australia, and Western Australia have the most direct access for a Darwin road trip and once borders are open we welcome all travelers from every state.

 7 reasons to consider a Darwin Road Trip Itinerary

-- Authentic Wildlife – there is no need to go to a Zoo when you drive to Darwin as you will see wildlife all along the track including kangaroos, buffaloes, dingoes and abundance of birdlife and crocodiles at the Kakadu and Adelaide river.
-Although if you do want to do to a wildlife park we have a number of fabulous facilities here including Crocodylus Park and Territory Wildlife Park.
+- Authentic Wildlife – there is no need to go to a Zoo when you drive to Darwin as you will see wildlife all along the track including kangaroos, buffaloes, dingoes, and an abundance of birdlife and crocodiles at the Kakadu and Adelaide rivers.
+However, if you do want to go to a wildlife park we have a number of fabulous facilities here including Crocodylus Park and Territory Wildlife Park.
 We can help you to book all of your tours if required.

-- Aboriginal Culture – no where else in the world will you experience the spirituality of the oldest civilisation on Earth.
+- Aboriginal Culture – nowhere else in the world will you experience the spirituality of the oldest civilization on Earth.
 From rock paintings to art and cultural experiences, the Territory is one of the few places in the world to discover this.

 - Foodie Destination – Darwin is one of the top foodie destinations in Australia right now.
-With an abundance of fresh seafood, unique locally grown Asian produce and bush tucker, you will always have a great selection of dining option including our famous markets, which are open.
+With an abundance of fresh seafood, unique locally grown Asian produce, and bush tucker, you will always have a great selection of dining options including our famous markets, which are open.

 Driving to Darwin NT – Road Trip ideas